shanapu/MyJailbreak/README.md

 [![HowTo Marker](http://img.youtube.com/vi/tp6k_Q6K37c/0.jpg)](http://www.youtube.com/watch?v=tp6k_Q6K37c)

 #### Requests ALPHA!

-the Terror counterpart to Warden,Refuse a Game (listing for warden), request Capitaluation/pardon, healing request, more coming
+The terror counterpart to warden.
+Refuse a Game - T can refuse a game and get colored & the warden get a listing of all refuser.
+Request Capitulation/Pardon - T get strip weapons and the warden got Menu to accept this request.
+Request healing - T get colored and warden gets Menu to accept this request (give Healthshot). more coming

 ##### Commands
 ```